 2. As much as possible, try to get in as good a physical shape as you can before surgery.
 Every pound lost will help you.
 Strengthening your leg muscles is very important as you will be surprised how weak your leg is after the procedure.
 But with bad knees, I realize there is only so much you can do.

 3. When selecting a surgeon to cut your leg bone off, pick one that has done a lot of them successfully!
 Check out their reputation with real people besides what you can find on the Internet.
-See what hospitals they work with, because you will be admitted to one for three to four days.
-Does the hospital have a section dedicated to joint replacement?
+See what hospitals they work with, as you may be admitted to one depending on how your surgery goes.
+The trend now is for it to be outpatient but if there are issues you could be admitted.
 Once again, do you want to go to war with folks that have read a book about shooting a gun or the folks that have pulled the trigger many times?

 4. The two biggest risks during the process are infection and blood clots.
 My surgeon does the procedure in a 'clean suit' and takes every precaution necessary.
 You will probably be put on 'rat poison' - blood thinner - for a while before and after the surgery to keep your blood thin and address the clot issue.
 If you have the surgery done during the cold part of the year, be prepared to have extra clothes!
 I'm usually very hot natured, but the blood thinner changed that for the time I was on it.
 I had one done in August and one done in December.
 I highly recommend doing them in the summer if you can.